About — Danish Prakash

 work

-Hi! my name is Danish.
-I’m a software engineer by profession, I currently work at SUSE focusing on container technologies.
+I currently work at SUSE focusing on container technologies.
 Before this, I spent 4 years at HackerRank working on the core remote code execution service using technologies such as Kubernetes, Containers and Go.
 Before that, I interned at SocialCops (Atlan) where I also worked on developing tooling for internal use working mostly with Python.

 I’m interested in distributed systems, developer tooling, infrastructure engineering (cloud-native infrastructure) and programming languages.
 I’ve experience working with systems solving problems involving performance optimizations, scaling, monitoring and alerting.
 I’ve past experience writing Go and Python professionally while also dabbling a little with DevOps (deployment and infrastructure).